 It is important to set up evaluation systems before a program begins.
 This includes deciding on the intended outcomes and how they will be measured.
 It also includes outlining the intended program activities or processes and how they will be documented.

 For each selected program, it can be helpful to create a chart or logic model that allows the reader to visually link this information.
 The chart can serve as a valuable tool for instructors, administrators, and funders alike.
-For a sample fill-in-the-blank Evaluation Logic Model (see Appendices B & C).
+For a sample fill-in-the-blank Evaluation Logic Model see Appendices B & C.

 a.
 Process evaluation: